 Some Changes are Easy

 Seemingly inconsequential decisions and choices help people see that more significant changes work in the same manner.
 Therefore, we are capable of changing many things in our lives.
 So why is it that most of these daily changes happen without all the encouragement, threats, coercion, punishments, and rewards?

 What Will I Get Out of This Change?

 It is when we cannot see that change is going to be better or that we will feel better because of the change, we often balk, resist, or create obstacles to change.
-We give into fears, discuss how difficult it is to change, and create excuses so we don’t have to change.
-I coach people in recovery, and when I’m asked if I can guarantee particular outcomes for a specific change, I’m honest and tell them I can’t predict a certain outcome.
+We give in to fears, discuss how difficult it is to change, and create excuses, so we don’t have to change.
+I coach people in recovery, and when I’m asked if I can guarantee particular outcomes for a specific change, I’m honest and tell them I can’t predict a specific outcome.

-What can happen is that these changes give people an opportunity to learn something new; that he might just experience a non-using relationship, or she can take a parenting class without the fear of nodding off.
+What can happen is that these changes allow people to learn something new; that he might just experience a non-using relationship, or she can take a parenting class without the fear of nodding off.

 Why Balk at Necessary Changes?

 For many addicts and alcoholics, it’s hard to reconcile the conflicts of knowing that they need to change and then doing the complete opposite.
 It is frustrating to the addict as well as those associated with them.
 It’s also scary when we realize how much needs changing.